InkDAO/gitbook/protocol-overview/content-publishing.md

 ## Direct Creator-Reader Relationship

-When Miguel buys a post about Layer 2 solutions for 0.03 ETH, 95% (0.0285 ETH) goes directly to the creator and 5% (0.0015 ETH) covers platform infrastructure.
+When Miguel buys a post about Layer 2 solutions for 0.03 ETH, the full 0.03 ETH goes directly to the creator.
 The blockchain records everything, tokens prove Miguel's access, and both parties get what they want—immediately.
 No algorithm decides what gets promoted, no ads distract from value, just straightforward exchange: create something useful, price it fairly, get paid when people find it valuable.

 ## The Role of Free Content